-Shipra St. John earned her Bachelor’s of Science degree from Stetson University and is currently enrolled in her final year at Asbury Theological Seminary in their Mental Health Counseling Program as a Graduate Student Intern.
+Shipra is a Registered Mental Health Counselor Intern, IMH24737.
+She earned her Bachelor’s of Science degree from Stetson University and her Master's degree in Counseling from Asbury Theological Seminary.
 Shipra has served in Counseling and Recovery Ministry through her church.
 She is also certified in Prepare-Enrich and is a member of the American Counseling Association.
 Much of her work and experience has been with those who are struggling through family and divorce upheaval, as well as issues of trauma, attachment, anxiety, and depression.
 Shipra enjoys working with children, teens, couples, and adults of all ages and nationalities and is particularly passionate about working with women and women’s issues.

 As a client-centered therapist, Shipra seeks to use evidence-based treatment strategies to encourage the best outcomes to support her client’s total health and well-being.
 She strives to partner with her clients as they engage in self-exploration and reflection for the purpose of finding healing and restoration.
 Shipra values authentic and meaningful relationships as she works with her clients to build a safe and supportive space in which to help her clients achieve freedom and healing.

 Being born in India, and growing up in Zambia and Botswana, Shipra emigrated to the US at the age of 16.
 She is passionate about world cultures and different ethnic groups.
 As a multicultural therapist, Shipra loves working with people from a range of belief systems and worldviews and supporting them on their healing journey.
 As a Christian who is faith-centered in how she lives life, Shipra views spirituality as being a core part of the healing process.
 She enjoys working from a holistic approach which honors the whole person and takes into account the reality that we are spiritual, social, physical, and psychological beings.